yunruse/nuclear-graph/README.md

 # nuclear-graphs

+Graphs of the Atomic Mass Evaluation and Nubase Evaluation, found at the [AMDC](https://www-nds.iaea.org/amdc/).

+Currently only the 2016 version is in use.

-Graphs on the Semi-Empirical Mass Formula (SEMF), an approximation for binding energy, as configured with least-squares fit, and as contrasted to experimentally-obtained mass discrepancies<sup>2</sup>.
+Currently limited to that of the liquid drop model (Semi-Empirical Mass Formula), an approximation for binding energy, as configured with least-squares fit, and as contrasted to experimentally-obtained mass discrepancies<sup>2</sup>.

 To get the graphs, simply: